Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems: Spontaneous symmetry breaking in dissipative systems

 where the inverse propagators $D_{\sigma, \chi}^{-1}$ and the interaction term $V_\text{int}$ are given as

 We can see that $\chi^b$ does not have the mass term, i.e., $\chi^b$ is gapless.
 The dispersion relation of the type-A NG modes is determined by

 The solutions are given as

-where we have expanded $\omega(\bm{k})$ with respect to $\bm{k}$ up to the second order.
+where we have expanded $\omega(\bm{k})$ up to the second order in $\bm{k}$.
 Since $\omega (\bm{k})$ has no real part, these modes are purely damping modes at small $\bm{k}$.
 One is the diffusive mode in which the damping vanishes at $\bm{k}=\bm{0}$.
 The other has a finite damping even at $\bm{k}=\bm{0}$.
-In this model, the number of the diffusive NG modes coincides with the number of broken symmetries $N-1$.
-We note that NG modes in Hamiltonian systems become propagating mode, such as the spin wave in ferromagnets~\cite{PhysRevD.91.056006}.
+In this model, the number of diffusive NG modes coincides with the number of broken symmetries $N-1$.
+We note that NG modes in Hamiltonian systems become propagating modes such as spin waves in ferromagnets~\cite{PhysRevD.91.056006}.
 In fact, if we set $\gamma=0$ in Eq.~\eqref{eq:dispersion}, we obtain the propagating mode, $\omega (\bm{k})= \pm |\bm{k}|$.
-As mentioned in the Introduction, the diffusive NG mode is characteristic in the dissipative system.
+As mentioned in the Introduction, the diffusive NG mode is the characteristic of the dissipative system.